HelifeWasTaken/Distract/book/src/chapter_4.md

 // The system will recognize that and will not create a new resource.
 // So you can freely "create" multiple times the same resource.
 ```

-But for vertex arrays you must be careful.
-If you use the same name twice for the same vertex array, the system will not create a new resource.
-So you will end up with two vertex arrays with the same pointer in memory.
-That could lead up to very bad things.
-So name your vertex arrays carefully!

 ## Behind the scenes: (advanced)